 To introduce students to the broad aims and methods of developmental and social psychological research.
-In the process of doing this, students are introduced to the major research methods and theories in developmental psychology and to several major topics and research areas that have captured the attention of social psychologists throughout the course of modern social psychology; this part of the module specifically focuses of group behaviour.
+In the process of doing this, students are introduced to the major research methods and theories in developmental and social psychology

-Social psychology is taught in the second half of the module, focusing primarily on adult social behaviour and groups.
-Within the realm of social psychology, the student is introduced to major areas of research and theory including the power of social influence and conformity, interactions in and between groups and leadership roles.
+Social psychology is taught in the second half of the module, focusing primarily on adult social behaviour.
+Within the realm of social psychology, the student is introduced to major areas of research and theory including impression formation and stereotypes, the power of social influence and conformity, interactions in and between groups..
 Examples of classic social psychological research are provided as well as a discussion of other research methods typically used by social psychologists.
 The aim of both sections of the course is to provide a foundation for modules in future years of the degree.

 The sessions will cover: